From the Cook

 Tips & Tricks (5)

-- Dry Your Mushrooms Thoroughly 🍄Pat oyster mushrooms completely dry with paper towels before cooking to ensure proper browning and prevent them from steaming instead of sautéing.
+- Dry Your Mushrooms First 🍄Pat oyster mushrooms completely dry with paper towels before cooking to achieve a golden sear instead of steaming them in their own moisture.

 Recipe Facts